 Chris Garton, Chief Operating Officer at Heathrow Airport said: “We’re delighted to trial new technologies that will make our airport more efficient, safe and sustainable.
 Significant progress is being made with driverless vehicles and these trials will help us to provide the infrastructure necessary to be at the forefront of this technology.”

-If the trials are successful, British Airways could be using the dollies to transport customers’ baggage to and from the aircraft by 2021.
+If the trials are successful, British Airways could be using the dollies to transport customers’ baggage to and from the aircraft by sometime in 2021.

 And hopefully, they’ll have alternate jobs for the people who currently bring your luggage between the terminal and the plane?